ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 The following features are available when storage DRS is turned on:
 * Space load balancing among datastores within a datastore cluster
 * I/O load balancing among datastores within a datastore cluster
-* Initial place for virtual disks based on space and I/O workload.
+* Initial place for virtual disks based on space and I/O workload

 In this design, Storage DRS is enabled with the automation level set to **Fully Automated**.
 As a result, files are migrated automatically to optimize resource usage on the data cluster.
 Since the cluster is fully automated, all other Storage DRS options are set to **Use cluster settings**.